EDUCATION

 • Activities

-Activities take students through critical analysis of historical primary source documents.
+Activities take students through critical analyses of historical primary source documents.
 The document activities can be sorted by grade level, thinking skills, and historical era.
 Students can complete activities on their own or with instructor guidance.
 At the end of the activity, students are prompted to email their activity report to their instructor.

 • Popular Topics

 DocsTeach has grouped their document resources under specific topic headings.
-Under each heading, instructors can search through narrower sub topics and obtain historical documents illustrating each subject.
+Under each heading, instructors can search through narrower subtopics and obtain historical documents illustrating each subject.
 Some documents are accompanied by helpful descriptions detailing their history and significance.